AdobeDocs/commerce-cloud-tools/src/pages/docker/upgrade-docker-package.md

 ---
 title: Upgrade the Docker package
-description: Follow these steps to upgrade the Cloud Docker package.
+description: Follow these steps to upgrade the Cloud Docker for Commerce package.
 ---

-# Upgrade Docker package
+# Upgrade Cloud Docker package

 We recommend that you use the latest version of Cloud Docker for Commerce.
 The version requirement is specified in the `composer.json` file for your project.
 Use the following instructions for the upgrade process.